EmmaLiTsai/recoverKBTDR/README.md

 			  - testing_code.R      -- contains testing code for functions created in the dives_traces_tidy.R file and scan_tidying_functions.R file.
-This was needed to separate testing and produciton code, and uses the trace and time_dots csv files in the sample data folder in this repository.
+This was needed to separate testing and produciton code, and uses the trace, time_dots, and psi_calibration csv files in the sample data folder in this repository.

 			  - find_center_y.R  	-- contains a draft function with math to calculate the height of the transducer arm given two points along the descent of a dive.